SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDO421_TSEMP.md

 - The **Monitoring** page contains two tables for analog and discrete alarm limits.
 You can configure those two tables.

 - The **Adjustment** page contains the most important parameters.
-Here you can configure amplifier.
+Here you can configure the amplifier.